dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

-Second attempt at animating the circles so they pulse.
-I think it is coming along well and looking more how I want it too but it’s not there yet.
+I have finally finished animating the circles and they look a lot more like waves than they did before and also mimic the same idea of my last project.
+I naw have to re added the zoom effect now that the animation is finished.